walshjm3/website/content/publication/example/index.md

 ---
-title: 'HiNT: a computational method for detecting copy number variations and translocations from {Hi}-{C} data'
+title: 'HiNT: a computational method for detecting copy number variations and translocations from Hi-C data'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here